Hydrology-IFH/roger/examples/catchment_scale/maulburg/README.md

 2. Prepare the meteorological input data (see Meteorological input data).

+3. Move the *.flt-files with model parameters in `parameters/` to your workspace since GitHub does not support storage of files larger than 50 MB.

-3. If required data is ready, the following script runs the simulations:
+4. If required data is ready, the following script runs the simulations:

 ```
 conda activate roger-gpu
 python oneD_event.py -b jax -d gpu
 ```

-3. After calculation is done, the simulation results can be merged in a single NetCDF-file:
+5. After calculation is done, the simulation results can be merged in a single NetCDF-file:
 ```
 python merge_output.py
 ```

-4. (Optional) The following script converts the model output from NetCDF to csv.
+6. (Optional) The following script converts the model output from NetCDF to csv.
 ```
 python netcdf_to_csv.py
 ```